 The terms of the Candy Lounge Gentleman's Club license will last a year and it will only be open between 9pm and 3am on Wednesdays, Thursdays, Fridays and Saturdays and St George's Day and St Patrick's Day.

-A nightclub in Cheltenham's Bath Road will be turned into a permanent table dancing venue if business owners get their way.
+A nightclub in Cheltenham's Bath Road will be turned into a permanent table dancing venue if business owners get

 The current Voodoo club will be converted into Diamond Gentlemen's Club if Cheltenham Borough Council decides to grant the premises a sexual entertainment venue licence.